-It went extremely well and the pulmonologists were extremely enthusiastic regarding getting the PMSV in line with vent earlier in our acute care setting.
+It went extremely well and the pulmonologists were extremely enthusiastic regarding getting the PMSV in-line with vent earlier in our acute care setting.
 I think we sparked a huge MD interest to improve on the care we provide, which is fantastic.

 We are using the valves extensively… and have had great success using it in-line.
 In fact, one patient just spoke for the ﬁrst time in TWO YEARS!
 The speech therapist and CNAs were actually standing around the patient crying with joy when she successfully spoke.
 It’s amazing how being able to speak again can make a patient feel more like a person again, and facilitate the weaning process.

 Please contact a Passy Muir clinical specialist to discuss the specific needs of your facility and to schedule on-site education.